 Non EU students can be admitted also through the Erasmus Mundus Program that finances both full time students enrolled to get the PhD title and exchange students for shorter visiting periods.

-For the academic year 2017/2018 a total of at least seven scholarships for full time PhD students are available.
-Six are financed by University of Bologna and by the Department of Economics for research in any field of Economics and one position is financed for participation to the European Doctorate in Law and Economics, EDLE.
+For the academic year 2017/2018 a total of nine scholarships for full time PhD students are available.
+Eight are financed by University of Bologna and by the Department of Economics for research in any field of Economics and one position is financed for participation to the European Doctorate in Law and Economics, EDLE.

 The full time scholarship will be assigned to the best applications on a competitive basis.
 Up to one self-financed PhD students positions are also available.
 For more details have a look at Admission Page.